jhunde/CodePath_pre_work/README.md

 1. `Control` **+** Drag from the button on storyboard to somewhere inside of the `ViewController` class
 1. Name your IBAction `changeBackgroundColor`
 1. Change the type form `Any` to `UIButton`
-1. Open the `ViewController.swift` file and under the 'IBAction' you just created, write the following code:
+1. Open the `ViewController.swift` file and under the `IBAction` you just created, write the following code:
     ```swift
     func changeColor() -> UIColor{